Italy Visa – Different Types Of Visas To Enter Italy

 MacedoniaVatican

-If you belong to one of the above-mentioned nations you do not require a visa to travel to Italy.
-The people belonging to all the other nations need to apply for the right visa beforehand if you intend to be in Italy for a short-stay or a long-stay.
+If you belong to one of the above-mentioned nations, you do not require a visa to travel to Italy.
+People from all other nations need to apply for the correct visa in advance if they intend to stay in Italy for a short or long stay.

 The Different Types Of Visas To Italy

-The people who wish to travel to Italy have to apply for a visa at least 3 months before the date of travel.
-Depending on the period of stay the Italian visas are classified as short-stay visas and long-stay visas.
+People wishing to travel to Italy must apply for a visa at least 3 months before their travel date.
+Depending on the length of stay, Italian visas are classified as short-stay or long-stay visas.

 7 Types Of Italy Visa For Short-Stay

-are 2 categories of visas for short-stay.
+• There are 2 categories of short-stay visas.
 They are:

 • LTV or the Limited Territorial Validity Visa